simonsmith/dotfiles/README.md

 ./scripts/macos.sh
 ```

-When complete, open new terminal window to trigger `zgen` plugin downloads.
+When complete, open new terminal window and run `zplug install`

 ## Manual steps